fabianschwab/mvp-starter/README.md

 # Change the .env file according to the comments there
 docker run -p 5173:5173 --rm --env-file .env --name <image-name> <image-name>
 ```

-## API Documentation

-For the API docs SwaggerUI is used and reachable under [http://localhost:5173/api/docs](http://localhost:5173/api/docs).
-You need to be logged in to access the docs.

-At the time, there is no automated way to create the api definition out from svelte pages.
-This must be done manually and defined in the `swagger.json` file in `/src/routes/api/docs/swagger.json`.